What is the Cerebra ‘Count Me In’ Lottery?

 Can I pay with a credit/debit card or cheque?

 Yes, of course!
 You choose how many tickets you would like to play and then choose how many draws you want those tickets included in.
 If you would like one ticket to be included for 20 weeks you can make an online credit/debit card payment for £24 or play one ticket for the whole year for £62.40.
 If you would like to pay by cheque you can download a Joining Form and post it to us at Cerebra, The MacGregor Office Suite, Jolly Tar Lane, Carmarthen, SA31 3LW.
 Cheques and Postal Orders should be made payable to Cerebra.
+The Gambling Commission recently announced that it will ban gambling with credit cards.
+In practice, this means that lottery operators will no longer be able to accept payment by credit card online, over the phone or by email.
+You may still use your credit card by downloading a form, filling in the credit card number and posting the form to us.

 How many winners are there each week?